tacodeDev/dev-starter/content/tezos_starter_03.md

 The BeaconWallet package is the recommended way to connect your Dapp to a wallet.
 It implements the TZIP-10 standard that describes the communication between the wallet and Dapp.
 It works with any wallet supporting TZIP-10, such as the Beacon extension, Temple, or Kukai.

 The minimum requirement to instantiate the wallet is an object with a name property that contains the name of your Dapp.
-We also need to specify that we want to connect to the Florence testnet.
+We also need to specify that we want to connect to the Hangzhounet testnet.

 Next, we use event handlers, most importantly for the event PAIR_sucess.
 When the user successfully pairs their wallet, we update the state variable `publicToken` through the callback function `setPublicToken` with `data.publicKey`.